skoolkid/skoolkit/sphinx/source/components.rst

 ---------
 This object is responsible for converting assembly language instructions and DEFB/DEFM/DEFS/DEFW statements into byte values, or computing their size.
-It must supply the following API functions, in common with skoolkit.z80:
+It must supply the following API functions, in common with skoolkit.z80.Assembler:

-.. automodule:: skoolkit.z80
+.. autoclass:: skoolkit.z80.Assembler
    :members: assemble, get_size

 .. _ctlComposer:

 Control directive composer
 --------------------------
-This object is responsible for computing the type, length and sublengths of a DEFB/DEFM/DEFS/DEFW statement, or the operand bases of a regular instruction, for the purpose of composing a control directive.
-It must supply the following API function, in common with skoolkit.skoolctl:
+This class is responsible for computing the type, length and sublengths of a DEFB/DEFM/DEFS/DEFW statement, or the operand bases of a regular instruction, for the purpose of composing a control directive.
+It must supply the following API methods, in common with skoolkit.skoolctl.ControlDirectiveComposer:

-.. automodule:: skoolkit.skoolctl
+.. autoclass:: skoolkit.skoolctl.ControlDirectiveComposer
    :members: compose

-.. _ctlgenerator:
+.. _ctlGenerator:

 Control file generator
 ----------------------